-So you have decided to “go as wide as I can on this thing.”
-You have to remember that everything on your home is included in that tiny house trailer width.
-Your outside sheathing, outside siding, door and window trim, drip edge and roof overhang all have to be included in that 102”.
-We get asked a lot about why our trailers have a standard width of 90” when the legal limit is 102”.
+Now that you have determined the width of your house, you need to determine the width of the trailer.
+You must remember that everything on your home is included in that tiny house trailer width.
+Your outside sheathing, outside siding, door and window trim, drip edge and roof overhang all must be included in that 102”.
+We get asked a lot about why our standard trailers have a recommended width of 96” when the legal limit is 102”.
 The answer is that if we built our trailers to 102", you would surely be wider than that by the time you were done with your house.
-Now, if you are using metal siding which is only an 1/8th inch thick and a shed style roof which normally has a reduced overhang of only 1”, you can go a little further out, which is why we offer the extended width option for our trailers.
-The extended width option lets you specify the exact width of the trailer up to 102".